MaksymOsovitnii/MaksymOsovitnii/README.md

-# :ukraine: :ukraine: :ukraine: Stand With Ukraine :ukraine: :ukraine: :ukraine:
+# :ukraine: Stand With Ukraine :ukraine:

 ### [Click to help in the fight for freedom](https://d-defender.org/)